tenders-exposed/elvis-backend-node/README.md

 node --max-old-space-size=4096 ./scripts/import_data.js -c 1000 -r 1 /rawdata/data/exported_by_country/{}
 ```

 With `-j5` we are telling `parallel` to process 5 containers at once.
-We also
-use `--max-old-space-size=4096` to allow each node process up to 4GB of RAM.
-We also set
+The option `--max-old-space-size=4096` allows the node process up to use up to 4GB of RAM.
+The import scripts also takes options:
-number of retries for import data sript with `-r` and how many concurrent lines should
+- `-r` to set number of retries for each line
+- `-c` to set how many concurrent lines should be processed at once

-be processed with `-c`.
+We also have to import static data for countries:

+`docker-compose run --name=import_countries --rm elvis_api node ./scripts/import_countries.js`

+and CPVs:

+`docker-compose run --name=import_cpvs --rm elvis_api node ./scripts/import_cpvs.js`